Pride2705/WeatherApp/README.md

 # WeatherApp

-This is a weather developed in React Native
+This is a weather mobile App developed in React Native